Making A Stand Against Epilepsy

-Lemonade for Livy is an initiative that creates epilepsy awareness and raises funding for the Epilepsy Foundation.
-The event occurs yearly over the course of the last weekend in July.
-It is an effort that brings people from around the world together to build epilepsy awareness, provide funding to overcome the challenges of living with epilepsy, and to fund new treatments.
+The purpose of Lemonade for Livy is to create epilepsy awareness and raise funding for the Epilepsy Foundation.
+The initiative takes place throughout the year with a bigger focus on the summer months.
+It is an effort that brings people together to build epilepsy awareness, provide resources to overcome the challenges of living with epilepsy, and to fund new treatments.
 If we work as one and if we speak with a collective voice, we can make significant progress toward finding the answers that will ultimately lead to a cure.

 The mission of the Epilepsy Foundation is to lead the fight to overcome the challenges of living with epilepsy and to accelerate therapies to stop seizures, find cures, and save lives.
 We are committed to helping the Foundation achieve their mission and to giving hope to those living with epilepsy.